pedrovillalobos/notion2pdf/README.md

 • PDFs are exported to the output/ folder.
 • Add output/ and .env to your .gitignore to avoid pushing them to git.

+---

+## Disclaimer

+This script is provided **as is**, without warranty of any kind.
+Use it at your own risk.
+I am not responsible or liable for any issues, data loss, or other consequences resulting from the use of this script.